The Old Hump Garden

-The Hump has been a rough but important part of my garden for years and years.
-It's had a rather chequered history.
-Ideas for development have blossomed, withered, and died.
-Plants have come and gone, relocated somewhere more hospitable.
-Paths have been cleared and edged one year, decommissioned the next.
+The Hump used to be a rough, and inhospitable area of my garden.
+For years and years it had a rather chequered history.
+Ideas for development blossomed, withered, and died.
+Plants came and went, often relocated elsewhere.
+Paths were cleared and edged one year, decommissioned the next.

 The Middle of the Hump

-It's not the Hump's fault that it comes in and out of favour and fashion with me.
-It's such a difficult area to work with.
-There's no irrigation, quite heavy shade from pine and gum trees, and poor sandy soil.
+It's not the Hump's fault that it was in and out of favour and fashion with me.
+It was such a difficult area to work with - no irrigation, quite heavy shade from pine and gum trees, and poor sandy soil.

 An Old Sand Dune...

 The Hump is actually an old sand dune, running the length of the property above the house lawn.
 The pine and gum trees planted along its middle were the original shelter trees.
 Things got messy very quickly in here, with fallen debris from the trees.
 No gardener in a lazy, dreamy mood ever likes visiting a messy part of their garden!